-The subcontract for piping was awarded to process and mechanical contractor Kinetics, while heating, ventilation and air conditioning (HVAC) and plumbing were awarded to Kinetics and Harold Brothers.
+The subcontract for piping was awarded to process and mechanical contractor Kinetics, while heating, ventilation and air conditioning (HVAC) and plumbing were contracted to Harold Brothers Mechanical Contractors, a mechanical construction company.

-Engineering and automation company Hallam-ICS provided instrumentation and control system infrastructure was provided by Hallam-ICS, while automation and control systems were produced by Siemens, an industrial manufacturing company based in Germany.
+Engineering and automation company Hallam-ICS provided instrumentation and control system infrastructure for the facility, while automation and control systems were produced by Siemens, an industrial manufacturing company based in Germany.

 Based in Cambridge, Massachusetts, Moderna Therapeutics is one of the world’s leading biotechnological companies.

-Founded by Flagship Ventures in 2011, the company offers a range of therapies based on the mRNA drug technology platform targeted at areas such as oncology, immuno-oncology, cardio-metabolic, rare diseases and infectious diseases.
-A new class of drugs, mRNA therapeutics, generate human proteins and antibodies within patient cells to treat diseases caused by the lack of a fundamental protein.
+Founded by Flagship Ventures in 2011, the company offers a range of therapies based on the mRNA drug technology platform targeted at areas such as oncology, immuno-oncology, cardio-metabolic, rare diseases, and infectious diseases. mRNA therapeutics are a new class of drugs that generate human proteins and antibodies within patient cells to treat diseases caused by the lack of a fundamental protein.

-Moderna is developing its mRNA therapeutics drug pipeline through its ventures focussed on a specific set of areas, namely Onkaido (oncology), Valera (infectious diseases), Elpidera (rare diseases) and Caperna (specific cancer vaccines).
+Moderna is developing its mRNA therapeutics drug pipeline through several ventures focused on a specific set of areas, namely Onkaido (oncology), Valera (infectious diseases), Elpidera (rare diseases), and Caperna (specific cancer vaccines).